slackapi/python-slack-sdk/.github/ISSUE_TEMPLATE/01_question.md

 #### Steps to reproduce:

-(Share the commands to run, source code, and project settings (e.g., setup.py))
+(Share the commands to run, source code, and project settings (e.g., pyproject.toml))

 1.
 2.